nickcherry/star_words/README.md

 yarn start
 ```

 The application will be available at [http://localhost:8888](http://localhost:8888).
+Your speakers should be on.